sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 # Tutorial: Nanopore Analysis Pipeline

+## Introduction

 The following is a tutorial that demonstrates a pipeline used for analysis of Oxford Nanopore genetic data.
+It is written by Sabeel Mansuri, an Undergraduate Research Assistant for the Bowman Lab at the Scripps Institute of Oceanography, University of California San Diego.

 This tutorial will require the following (brief installation instructions are included below):

 [Canu Assembler](https://canu.readthedocs.io/en/latest/)
 [Bandage](https://rrwick.github.io/Bandage/)